cpaulisi/nd00333-capstone/README.md

 ![Screen Shot 2022-02-24 at 10 29 44 PM](https://user-images.githubusercontent.com/87383001/155648440-82229ebb-eba1-4e33-a162-3cd4cbbb42d7.png)

 The parameters for the best-performing model are diplayed below.
-These parameters were iteratively assess using a bandit policy.
+These parameters were iteratively assessed using a bandit policy.

 ![Screen Shot 2022-02-24 at 10 25 55 PM](https://user-images.githubusercontent.com/87383001/155648408-c694282d-976d-45fd-8d17-229802156453.png)